 Populists in Power

 When the Kansas People’s Party first organized in Topeka in 1890, it enjoyed considerable political success across the state.
 The lower house of the state legislature was taken by Populists.
-Rancher “Sockless Jerry” Simpson, the origin of whose nickname is clouded in myth but may have come from his association with poor farmers, won a seat in the United States House of Representatives.
+“Sockless Jerry” Simpson, reportedly unable to afford socks during his ranching days, won a seat in the United States House of Representatives.
 Long-time U.S. Senator John J. Ingalls, who had been involved in Kansas politics since the territorial days, lost his seat to Populist editor William Peffer.

 In 1892, a People’s Party candidate became Kansas governor with the election of Lorenzo D. Lewelling.
-The party also won the upper house of the state legislature, while the lower house remained divided between Populists and Republicans, leading to a rather bizarre situation known as the Legislative War.
+The party also won the upper house of the state legislature.
+The lower house remained divided between Populists and Republicans, leading to a rather bizarre situation known as the Legislative War.

 The “war” began as a dispute over election results.
-The Republicans claimed to have taken control of the Kansas House, while the Populists asserted that they had done so through election fraud, making the People’s Party the majority.
-At first, the two parties met in the same chamber at different times to pass legislation independently, but tension finally mounted to the point that the Populist members locked themselves into the House and the Republican members gained entry via sledgehammer.
+The Republicans claimed to have taken control of the Kansas House.
+However, the Populists asserted that they had done so through election fraud, making the People’s Party the majority.
+At first, the two parties met in the same chamber at different times to pass legislation independently.
+Tension finally mounted to the point that the Populist members locked themselves into the House and the Republican members gained entry via sledgehammer.
 The Kansas Supreme Court eventually decided in favor of the Republicans.